Benncs/rcmtool/documentations/docbook/src/datatype.md

 ## Scalars

 Scalar fields are more standard files, they contains the value of the considered sclar for each zone of our grid, id for each compartment.
 - Header:
   - Number of compartments
 - Body:
   - List of values:

+## Case

+A CMA case file is needed for each reactor model.
+This fils basically contains the list of subsequent needed files (flows and scalar)